pawlik/fetcher/README.md

 [ ] named pipes and paralel tasks make it seems like script hanged n(maybe this can be fixed) [ ] could take a look on $HOME/.fetcher and automatically add teammater repos as remotes (just useful)

+# why not bash?

+It's hard to make concurecy and not exit program before most crucial things are done (never sure if its done r not)